Announcing DuckDB 0.6.0

 INSERT INTO tbl2 FROM tbl1;

 COLUMNS Expression.
-This release adds support for the COLUMNS expression, inspired by the Clickhouse syntax.
+This release adds support for the COLUMNS expression, inspired by the ClickHouse syntax.
 The COLUMNS expression allows you to execute expressions or functions on multiple columns without having to duplicate the full expression.

 CREATE TABLE obs(id INT, val1 INT, val2 INT);